praxes/praxes/doc/users/installation.rst

 .. rubric:: Footnotes

 .. [#f1] Distribute is a fork of the setuptools project.
-Some Linux package managers have not transitioned from setuptools to distribute.
-XPaXS will also work with setuptools.
+Either package is sufficient.
 .. [#f2] May require installing Qt_ on Mac, and development tools like pyqt4-dev and pyqt4-dev-tools through the package manager on Linux.